 Bob Mitchell is the founder of the Michigan Political Leadership Program that has been operating at Michigan State University for the last 26 years and now volunteers as Founder and President the Bipartisan Leadership Project.
 Bob is an educator and business innovator having initiated the nation’s first independent electric transmission company.
 He has had an extensive partisan career in campaigns and government service in the cabinet of Gov. Blanchard, Chief of Staff of US Sen. Gravel and heading an agriculture agency in Michigan for President Carter.

-Dr. Charles Davidson is an Adjunct Professor at the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution at George Mason University and the founder of ForgottenSong, an economic peacebuilding organization which works exclusively in war-torn countries.
-His current professional pursuits with ForgottenSong include the economic reintegration of former child soldiers in the Eastern D.R.
+Dr. Charles Davidson is the Executive Director of the PLA and serves as Research Faculty at the Carter School.
+He is also the founder and President of Innovations in Peacebuilding International, an organization which works to creatively accompany peace in war-torn countries.
+His current professional pursuits with IPI include the economic reintegration of former child soldiers in the Eastern D.R.
 Congo.
-He has also worked in Iraq, Afghanistan, Uganda, Burundi, Colombia, Lebanon, Jordan, Tunisia, and across Europe.
+He has also worked and/or researched in Iraq, Afghanistan, Uganda, Burundi, Colombia, Lebanon, Jordan, Tunisia, Indonesia and across Europe.

 Assistant Professor of Conflict Analysis and Resolution, Carter SchoolTehama Lopez Bunyasi is Assistant Professor at the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution at George Mason University.
 A political scientist by training, her scholarship is broadly concerned with matters of race, racism and antiracism in the United States, with specializations in structural inequality, racial attitudes and ideologies, racial marginalization, and the politics of whiteness.